typescene/typescene.github.io/docs/ref/Component.md

 (presets: object, ...rest: unknown[]): Function
 ```
 {:.declarationspec}
 Add bindings, components, and event handlers from given presets to the current component constructor.
-This method is called by [`Component.with`](./Component#Component:with), and should be called by all derived classes as well, through `super`.
+This method is called by [`Component.with`](./Component#Component:with) with the same arguments.

-Any rest parameters accepted by overriding methods are passed down from [`Component.with`](./Component#Component:with) as well, except plain objects which are interpreted as preset objects.
+Component classes _may_ override this method and return the result of `super.preset(...)` if:

+- the `.with()` function for a component class should accept custom type(s) for its arguments.
+The parameter signature for the [`preset`](#Component:preset) method is used to determine the parameter signature for `.with()` on a component class.

+- component instances should be prepared in any way other than setting property values, adding bindings, or event handlers immediately after being constructed (using the returned callback).

 **Returns:** A function (*must* be typed as `Function` even in derived classes) that is called by the constructor for each new instance, to apply remaining values from the preset object to the component object that is passed through `this`.